ret42/RE-Thing/README.md

 # List of tools
-  - If you really needing help about building some projects, give me your discord on my youtube [channel](https://www.youtube.com/channel/UCZeI4eM-JxF0Aq72XcPMP5g).
+  - If you really needing help about building some projects, add me on discord `hzhzhzhzhzhzhzhzhzhz`.
   - Just press `CTRL + F` and type keyword to be faster.
   - If you have any suggestions add me on discord.
   - Thanks to [NotPrab](https://github.com/NotPrab) for listing lot of Deobfuscator tools